Ashton Sanborn: Early life

 Ashton Sanborn was born on March 13, 1882, in Rochester, New Hampshire.
 He was son of George Hobbs Sanborn and Lillian Knight Hodgdon.
 His father died when he was six years old, in 1888.

 Sanborn was educated at the Somerville Latin High School in Somerville, Massachusetts.
 He graduated from Harvard University in 1905, where he received a Master of Arts degree in 1908.
 He was a Fellow at the American School of Classical Studies at Athens from 1909 to 1912.
 He also attended the University of Munich from 1913 to 1914.

 Career

 Sanborn was archaeologist Lacey Davis Caskey's assistant from 1913 to 1915.
 He was also James Loeb's assistant in Munich.
 He also taught Latin, Greek and Latin at the Foster School in Litchfield, Connecticut.
 From 1918 to 1919, he served as the executive secretary of the American Red Cross Commission to Palestine, where he was based in Jerusalem.
-In 1920, Sanborn was on an expedition to the tomb of Merenptah with Eckley Brinton Coxe, Jr. and Clarence Stanley Fisher, where they found Moses's throne.
+In 1920, Sanborn was on an expedition to the tomb of Merenptah with Eckley Brinton Coxe, Jr. and Clarence Stanley Fisher, where they found Pharaoh's throne.
 He served as Dr George Andrew Reisner's editorial secretary from 1920 to 1925.

 Sanborn served as the librarian of the Museum of Fine Arts, Boston from 1923 to 1925, and as its secretary from 1925 to 1952.
 He served as the editor of the Boston Museum Bulletin from 1925 to 1952, and later editor of the American Journal of Archaeology.